Gods in the Odyssey: Hermes

 Hermes is one of the Twelve Olympians, herald of the gods, protector of human heralds, travelers, thieves, merchants, and orators.
-He appears three times in the Odyssey.
+He appears thrice in the Odyssey.
 The first time is to deliver a message to Calypso to let Odysseus return home.
-The second time, he appears to Odysseus to warn him about Circe and provides the necessary information that Odysseus needed to put Circe into submission.
+Later, he appears to Odysseus to warn him about Circe and provides the necessary information that Odysseus needed to put Circe into submission.
 The third time he is sent to escort the spirits of the suitors from the halls of Odysseus's home to the underworld.
 Hermes is the great-grandfather of Odysseus.

 Zeus

 Zeus does very little in the Odyssey, aside from passing judgements and sending omens.
-He is the King of the gods and God of Thunder, lightning, sky, and beautiful women who dance (and the Patron of guest friendship (xenia) and oaths too).
+He is the King of the gods and is the god of thunder, lightning, the sky, and the patron of xenia as well as oaths.
 He appears at the beginning of the Odyssey where he complains that men blame the gods for the results of their own actions.
-He is persuaded by Athena in book one to send Hermes to prompt Calypso into letting Odysseus leave Ogygia; and in book 12, at Helios' request, he sends a storm to punish Odysseus' men for killing the cattle on his island (they also swore that they would not touch the cows so in addition offended Zeus in his role as keeper of oaths).
+He is persuaded by Athena in book 1 to send Hermes to prompt Calypso into letting Odysseus leave Ogygia; and in book 12, at Helios' request, he sends a storm to punish Odysseus' men for killing the cattle on his island (they also swore that they would not touch the cows so in addition offended Zeus in his role as keeper of oaths).
 Arguably, the entire plot of the Odyssey revolves around the suitors' actions as bad guests which offend Zeus in his role as patron of xenia.
+Zeus also permits Poseidon to punish the Phaeacians for their assistance of Odysseus.